 - Class for Zoom

-1. Sony WH-1000XM4: The best headphones overall for teaching
+1. Sony WH-1000XM4: The best headphones for teachers overall

 The Sony WH-1000XM4 active noise cancelling over-ear wireless headphones are not only the best for teaching but are one of the best pairs of headphones you can buy.
 These are lightweight and feature a comfortable design with soft memory foam cushioning that's breathable, making them perfect for long periods of use.
 The 30-hour rechargeable battery life also supports this well.

-The active noise cancelling is superb, so any noise from the washing machine or cars outside will be drowned out, allowing you to focus on the sound of the students.
-Five microphones in these headphones work to pick up your voice and block out background noise, so your students will get a crystal clear audio feed from you.
+The active noise cancelling is superb, so any outside sounds, from the washing machine or passing cars, will be drowned out, allowing you to focus on the voices of students.
+Five microphones in these headphones work to pick up your voice and block background noise, so your students will get a crystal clear audio feed from you.

 The DSEE Extreme upscaling means these offer superb quality sound, no matter the feed.
 These also have a sensor that automatically pauses music when you remove them and plays again when you put them back on.
 The 360 Reality Audio feature lets you listen to music as if you are in a concert hall – maybe not a school feature but a nice addition that lets you use these headphones all the time to help justify that price.